BattMoTeam/BattMo/Documentation/publishedExamples/runProtonicMembrane.rst

 Evolution of the Faradic efficiency
 ===================================
 We increase the current density from 0 to 1 A/cm^2 and plot the faraday efficiency.
-We sample the current value from 0 to 1 A/cm^2
+We sample the current value from 0 to 1 A/cm^2.

 .. code-block:: matlab

   Is = linspace(0, 1*ampere/((centi*meter)^2), 20);

-We run the simulation for each current value and collect the results in the :code:`endstates`
+We run the simulation for each current value and collect the results in the :code:`endstates`.

 .. code-block:: matlab